Lake Como (New York)

 Lake Como is located near Como, New York.
 Fish species present in the lake include black crappie, bluegill, white sucker, yellow perch, tiger muskie, black bullhead, channel catfish, rock bass, pickerel, and pumpkinseed sunfish.
 There is access via boat launch for a fee on the north shore off County Road 103.
+The Lake drains via the Lake Como outlet, which is largely enclosed in the Dorothy McIlroy Bird Sanctuary, a 157-acre protected area that includes a 1.4 mile (4.3 kilometer) waking trail.